Skip to main content

 • Keep each skill single-purpose.
 One recipe per skill.
 If a skill is drifting into “and also does X,” split it.

-• Write the skill instructions in the agent’s voice.
+• Write the skill prose in the agent’s voice.
 You’re writing the brief you’d give the agent.
 Be specific about what to produce; vague about exactly how, so the agent has room to use your brand kit.